austinabell/near-crossword/README.md

    code gets tested with [jest].
 You can run both of these at once with `yarn run test`.

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `yarn dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
+When you run `yarn dev`, your smart contract gets deployed to NEAR TestNet with a throwaway account.
 When you're ready to make it permanent, here's how.

 Step 0: Install near-cli (optional)
 -------------------------------------